samperay/blog/content/post/database/install.md

 ## Installation

+Create a new directory and file called `docker-compose-postgres.yml`.
-We would spin up the docker container using below `docker-compose` file.
+Copy the below content into newly created file.

 ```
 version: '3.8'